Vintage Pyrex Mixing Bowls: A Collector’s Guide

 • Dots (1968-1973): A vibrant and playful pattern, Dots features rows of polka dots in various colors like green, blue, yellow, and orange on a white opalware background.
 Complete sets are particularly desirable for their cheerful appeal.

-These patterns are just a glimpse into the rich tapestry of vintage Pyrex, each with its own story and a dedicated following of collectors.
+These patterns are just a glimpse into the rich mix of vintage Pyrex, each with its own story and a dedicated following of collectors.

 Determining the Value of Your Vintage Pyrex Set